metanoia1980/Project01/README.md

 3- config.cong (for neofetch)

 I have since changed from kitty to Tilix.
-No picture display on it, only ASCII but its my fav terminal.
+Its ASCII only, but I LOVE Tilix.

 Suggestions, tips, or any feedback in general(constructive or not) regarding my .bashrc file will be much appreciated.